Tilapia with Lemon-Chive Butter

 - Heat a skillet or non-stick pan over medium heat.
 Add first part of butter.
 Once butter melts, sear fillets in batches for 3 to 4 minutes on each side, until flaky and golden.
 Set fish aside and return pan to heat.

-- Combine spinach, strawberries and almonds.
+- Crumble goat cheese over spinach, strawberries and almonds.
 Toss with dressing.

 - Serve tilapia with lemon-chive butter sauce over the top and extra lemon wedges.
 Enjoy with salad on the side!